-The vertical resolution of the retrieved profiles decreases with altitude in AERI retrievals; this is due to the broadening of the weighting function as a function of height.
-Thus, there are relatively few independent pieces of information (IPI) in the profile from the AERI (~4-8).
-However, the temporal resolution of the retrieved profiles from the AERI and MWR is high, and thus the evolution of the atmosphere, even with lower vertical resolution, can still be well characterized.
-It should be noted that most of the information on the temperature and humidity structure in the AERI observations is in the lowest 2-3 km; very little information exists above these levels in the observations due to the very broad weighting functions at those altitudes.
+The vertical resolution of the retrieved profiles decreases with altitude in the MWR retrievals; this is due to the broadening of the weighting function as a function of height.
+Thus, there are relatively few independent pieces of information (IPI) in the profile (2-4 for the MWR).
+However, the temporal resolution of the retrieved profiles from the MWR is high, and thus the evolution of the atmosphere, even with lower vertical resolution, can still be well characterized.
+It should be noted that the majority of the information on the temperature and humidity structure in the MWR observations is in the lowest 2-3 km; very little information exists above these levels in the observations due to the very broad weighting functions at those altitudes.